Absorbance plate reader with cuvette port

 Despite much progress, further research is still required to address concerns regarding current disadvantages, both real and perceived, of viral delivery, such as carcinogenesis, immunogenicity, off-target delivery, random integration of some viral vectors into the host chromosome, and the limitations in the size of the nucleic acid that can be packaged and used for viral gene therapy.45 So, although they offer greater transfection efficiency than non-viral vectors, viral vectors must be proven to be safe before they will again be fully trusted as the most competent gene delivery.

 Microplate readers provide the possibility to measure 96 or more samples in one run.
 This makes them perfectly suited to study different conditions in only one experiment.
-Research in gene delivery uses this advantage to study the effectiveness of a gene delivery method at cellular level.
-For instance, cancer targeting gene delivery employs cell viability assays such as the colorimetric MTT assay or the fluorescent Resazurin assay to report if cancer cells die following exposure to the cancer-targeted gene delivery system.47 When using fluorescent reporters, microplate readers can be used to measure transfection efficiency with a simple fluorescent readout.
-A microplate reader further allows a closer look on how gene delivery systems affect cells.
-As an example, microplate-based the mitochondrial membrane potential (MMP) assay using Rhodamine 12348 can be used to report on mitochondria integrity and cell metabolism in response to gene delivery systems.
+Research in gene delivery uses this advantage to study the effectiveness of a gene delivery method at the cellular level.
+For instance, cancer-targeting gene delivery employs cell viability assays such as the colorimetric MTT assay or the fluorescent Resazurin assay to report if cancer cells die following exposure to the cancer-targeted gene delivery system.47 When using fluorescent reporters, microplate readers can be used to measure transfection efficiency with a simple fluorescent readout.
+A microplate reader further allows a closer look at how gene delivery systems affect cells.
+As an example, a microplate-based mitochondrial membrane potential (MMP) assay using Rhodamine 12348 can be used to report on mitochondria integrity and cell metabolism in response to gene delivery systems.

-Apart from cellular assays, microplate readers determine how much cargo specific delivery systems carry.
+Apart from cellular assays, microplate readers determine how much cargo-specific delivery systems carry.
 This is typically done by labelling the nucleic acid with a fluorophore and acquisition of the fluorescence intensity of the delivering particles.